juristr/juristr.github.com/_posts/2013-04-10-my-sublimetext-setup.md

 ### Access from the Shell

-In order to use sublime productively, one of the first steps is to make it accessible from your shell.
+In order to use sublime Droductively, one of the first steps is to make it accessible from your shell.

 **On OSX**, the best way (as already Alex mentions in his post) is to create a symlink to your Sublime installation directory like